NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 When you're logging *somewhere*, that usually that means disk space.
 If we're traversing a network (and to some degree locally), it also means bandwidth and latency.

-...and I was just kidding about email and [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)...**all of those are GDPR concerns**.
+...and I was just kidding about [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) only being a concern for email...**GDPR is a concern for all of the above**.
 Keep retention and compliance in mind when logging anything.
 It's another cost to consider.

 Let's say none of those are significant problems and we want to log all the things.
 Tempting, isn't it?
 Well, then we can have too much of a good thing.